usaid-cs/yesterday-i-learned/random.md

 - [Tabling](https://en.wikipedia.org/wiki/Table_%28parliamentary_procedure%29) means "place on the side of the table" aka halt consideration in the US, or "lay on the table" aka begin consideration for everywhere else in the world.
 (Clarke)
 - [Ted](https://en.wikipedia.org/wiki/Ted_Cruz) is Calgarian.
 His names are also "Rafael Edward", Ted being short for Edward.
 To run for presidency, one must either be born in America, or one parent must be American.
 - Ted can also be short for Edwin, Edmund, and Theodore.
 There are fewer than 1500 search results for "Edmund bear".
-- The difference between a good day and a bad day is how much alcohol you want to consume, versus how much you need to consume. ~Rob
 - For any pipe you intend to use for delivering waste, only use smooth pipes, not ribbed ones, for reasons that may be obvious later.
 - [People hear differences between lossless audio formats](https://en.wikipedia.org/wiki/Transparency_%28data_compression%29), which is obviously bogus.
 - A [_charlotte_](http://imgur.com/nljKA2I) is "a large soft hat covering all of the hair and typically having a decorative frill, worn indoors by women in the 18th and early 19th centuries."
 - Bud light is [so bad on ratebeer](https://www.ratebeer.com/beer/bud-light/474/), its overall rating of 0 turned into n/a.
 - People who like doing presentations often strategically choose awkward people to do group projects, do they don't need to do the projects themselves, just doing the presentation.
-- [No current flag has only one colour.](https://en.wikipedia.org/wiki/List_of_flags_by_number_of_colors) And, as expected, [most flags are red and white](http://www.infocaptor.com/dashboard/color-and-pattern-analysis-on-flags-of-countries-simple-visualization-but-interesting-data), with blue being the third most popular colour, and [red, white, blue, green, yellow, black] covering the vast majority.
 - "Daddy issues" typically refers to seeking attention from men in order to compensate for the attention (she) may not have received from (her) father.
 - [The University of Northern New Jersey](https://en.wikipedia.org/wiki/University_of_Northern_New_Jersey) was a fake university, created by the United States Department of Homeland Security to investigate student visa fraud.
 - [Natural and artificial flavours can be the same compounds.](http://www.seriouseats.com/2014/04/what-is-the-difference-between-natural-and-artificial-flavors.html)